The London Eye#18 in Best Things To Do in London

 While some travelers say the London Eye is an absolute must-do, others found the experience to be overrated.
 Some recent travelers said the lines were too long (upward of a couple hours) and the ticket prices too high.
 However, many others were amazed by the views, especially Parliament and Buckingham Palace.
 Visitors were keen to note that this ride is not a fast one, with the average rotation of the wheel at least 30 minutes long.

-Ticket prices range depending on the type of package desired (Day and Night Experience, Guided Tour Experience), but the standard admission for adults starts at 21.20 pounds (around $30).
+Ticket prices range depending on the type of package desired, but the standard admission for adults starts at 27 pounds (around $38).
+Keep in mind that if you book your ticket in advance online, you'll save a few pounds.
 To see a complete list of ticket options, or to book your ticket online, head to the London Eye website.
 Also, check the website for opening times, which vary by season.
 You'll find the London Eye (also known as the Millennium Wheel) off the Waterloo Tube stop.